-The Watchdog Timer is clocked from a separate On-chip Oscillator that runs at 1 MHz.
-This is the typical value at $V{\rm CC} = 5V$ .
-See characterization data for typical values at other $V{\rm CC}$ levels.
-By controlling the Watchdog Timer prescaler, the Watchdog Reset interval can be adjusted (see Table 20 for a detailed description).
-The WDR (Watchdog Reset) instruction resets the Watchdog Timer.
+The Watchdog Timer is clocked from a separate on-chip oscillator which runs at 1MHz.
+This is the typical value at $V{CC}$ = 5V.
+See characterization data for typical values at other $V{CC}$ levels.
+By controlling the Watchdog Timer prescaler, the Watchdog reset interval can be adjusted, see Table 20 on page 53 for a detailed description.
+The WDR - Watchdog Reset - instruction resets the Watchdog Timer.
 Eight different clock cycle periods can be selected to determine the reset period.
-If the reset period expires without another Watchdog Reset, the ATmega161 resets and executes from the Reset Vector.
-For timing details on the Watchdog Reset, refer to page 28.
+If the reset period expires without another Watchdog reset, the ATmega161 resets and executes from the reset vector.
+For timing details on the Watchdog reset, refer to page 27.

-To prevent unintentional disabling of the Watchdog, a special turn-off sequence must be followed when the Watchdog is disabled.
-Refer to the description of the Watchdog Timer Control Register for details.
+To prevent unintentional disabling of the watchdog, a special turn-off sequence must be followed when the watchdog is disabled.Refer to the description of the Watchdog Timer Control Register for details.

-Figure 39.
+Figure 40.
 Watchdog Timer